KahBrightTech/cognitech-platform-all-codes-repo/Kubernetes/alta3.md

           certificate-authority: <PATH_TO_CA_CERTIFICATE>
         name: <CLUSTER_NAME>
     4. The api server is what will be returning the information to kubectl when you run a command.
 The api server is the main entry point for all kubernetes commands and it communicates with the other components of the master node to manage the cluster.
     5. It also reaches out to the other nodes that are part of our cluster to get information about the pods that are running on those nodes.
     6. It also talks to etcd to store and retrieve configuration data for the cluster.
 The etcd is a distributed key-value store that stores all the configuration data for the cluster.
 The etcd is responsible for maintaining the state of the cluster and ensuring that all the nodes are in sync. etcd is third party tool that kubernetes uses to store its data.
 Be very respectful of etcd as it is the brain of the cluster.
 If etcd goes down the entire cluster goes down.
     7. The scheduler is responsible for scheduling pods on the worker nodes.
 The scheduler looks at the available resources on each node and decides which node is best suited to run the pod.
 The scheduler also takes into account any constraints that are specified in the pod's configuration, such as node affinity or taints and tolerations.
     8. The controller manager is responsible for managing the various controllers that are running in the cluster.
 Controllers are responsible for ensuring that the desired state of the cluster is maintained.
 For example, if a pod is deleted, the replication controller will create a new pod to replace it.
 The controller manager also manages other controllers such as the node controller, which is responsible for monitoring the status of the nodes in the cluster, and the endpoint controller, which is responsible for managing the endpoints for services.
+    The controller manager (and therefore all the controllers it runs) is part of the control plane, which typically resides on the master node(s) in a Kubernetes cluster.
+      🧠 Kubernetes Node Types
+      There are two broad categories of nodes:
+      Control Plane Node(s) (sometimes called master nodes) → Manage the cluster — they don’t run user workloads.
+      Worker Nodes
+      → Run your application Pods.
+      ⚙️ Control Plane Components (on the Master Node) Component	Description
+      kube-apiserver	The front end for the Kubernetes control plane — all requests go through this API. etcd	The key-value store that holds all cluster data (the single source of truth). kube-scheduler	Decides which node a new Pod should run on. kube-controller-manager	Runs controllers that maintain the desired state of the cluster. cloud-controller-manager (optional)	Handles interactions with the underlying cloud provider (e.g., AWS, Azure).
+      🧩 Where Controllers Fit
+      **Each controller runs inside the kube-controller-manager process.**
+      The controller manager itself runs on the master/control plane node.
+      It communicates with the API server, not directly with nodes or pods.
+      When it detects a difference between the desired and current state, it updates the API server — and then other components (like the scheduler or kubelet) act on those changes.
+      🔁 Example Flow
+      You create a Deployment (desired state = 3 replicas).
+      The Deployment controller (running in the controller manager on the master) notices only 1 Pod exists.
+      It asks the API server to create 2 more Pods.
+      The scheduler assigns those Pods to worker nodes.
+      The kubelet on each worker node runs them.
+      🧭 Summary
+      Item	Location	Purpose
+      Controller Manager	Master node (control plane)	Runs controllers that keep cluster state in sync Controllers	Inside the controller manager	Each maintains a specific aspect (e.g., Pods, Nodes, Volumes) Worker Nodes	Run workloads (Pods)	Execute what the control plane instructs
     ![pic1](./screenshots/pic1.png)
     9. Kubelet: This is present on every single node in the cluster.
 The kubelet is responsible for communicating with the master node and managing the pods on the worker node.
 The kubelet ensures that the containers in the pod are running and healthy.
 If a container dies, the kubelet will restart it.
 The kubelet also reports the status of the pods to the master node.
 This is the eyes and the ears of the nodes.
 All instructions coming from the controller node go through the kubelet.
 The kubelet is responsible for ensuring that the desired state of the pod is maintained.
 If a pod is deleted, the kubelet will ensure that a new pod is created to replace it.
     10. Containers runtime: This is the software that is responsible for running the containers.
 Kubernetes supports several different container runtimes, including Docker, containerd, and CRI-O. The container runtime is responsible for pulling the container image from a registry, creating the container, and starting the container.
 The container runtime also monitors the health of the container and reports the status to the kubelet.
      ![pic2](./screenshots/pic2.png)
     11. There are many types of apis in kubernetes.
 The most common are: